 National Buttercrunch Day on January 20th recognizes the flavorful toffee candy that comes in several varieties.

 Buttercrunch is a combination of toffee, covered with chocolate.
 It has a crunchy texture and a caramel flavor.
 Variations on the recipe include toasted almond sprinkles.

 Making buttercrunch calls for a good candy thermometer and some cooking experience.
-Creating the toffee involves caramelizing sugar at high temperatures, which requires precision, timing and the right tools and safety techniques for a successful outcome.
+Creating the toffee involves caramelizing sugar at high temperatures, which requires precision, timing, and the right tools and safety techniques for a successful outcome.
 Follow recipes closely.
-The stage the sugar is supposed to reach (usually hard-crack stage) will determine when you remove the sugar from the heat.
+The stage the sugar is supposed to reach (usually the hard-crack stage) will determine when you remove the sugar from the heat.
 You also have to move quickly and safely.
-Sugar burns at 300° + degrees leave blisters and scars.
+Sugar burns at 300°F + leave blisters and scars.